Grooming Your Bedlington Terrier

 Most pet Bedlingtons are professionally groomed about every 6 weeks.
 Pet owners can learn to clip the short parts: ears, cheeks and throat, tail and belly, to maintain the clean cut look of the breed between groomings if they desire.
 Shaping the body and blending the body and legs is the more difficult task.
-If your local groomer does not know how to clip a Bedlington Terrier, and many will not due to the scarcity of the breed, you can purchase an instructional DVD, made by Bedlington owners for Bedlington owners.
-There are two varieties available, the show clip and the pet clip.
-To purchase one of these DVDs, send a request to the following email address:
+If your local groomer does not know how to clip a Bedlington Terrier, and many will not due to the scarcity of the breed, there are instructional videos and grooming manuals available.

 A typical pet Bedlington will be cut shorter than a show dog, to reduce maintenance and upkeep.
 Many pet owners leave a little hair on the tail if they don't find our traditional "rat tail" appealing.
 Show Bedlingtons are often groomed every week!

 If you want to learn to groom your Bedlington Terrier yourself, you will need a mentor.
 Try to locate a willing breeder or groomer who can spend some time and show you the basics.
 You will find grooming your own dog a rewarding experience.
 Next, practice, practice, practice.
 And don't worry about mistakes - hair grows back!

 There is a helpful grooming chart on the Bedlington Terrier Club of America website.

 Pet owners and show owners alike will need the following for basic care of their Bedlington Terrier:

 slicker brush, puppy type, or "soft" teeth